 Marine organisms at high risk of EMF impacts are typically electro- and/or magneto-sensitive organisms such as elasmobranchs (i.e. sharks, skates, rays), some fish species (e.g. eels, sturgeon), sea turtles, and benthic invertebrates.
 Some of these organisms use Earth’s naturally occurring geomagnetic fields for navigation, orientation and predation.
 Thus, the addition of anthropogenic EMF may alter organisms’ movement, migration, and foraging behavior.
 High intensity EMF may additionally affect organisms’ developmental physiology.
 Current levels of EMF emitted from offshore wind and marine renewable energy devices have not yet reached high intensities, however, as the offshore energy industry expands, greater levels of EMF may result in additional effects on the marine environment.

-For more information, check out the EMF Short Science Summary produced by OES-Environmental.
+For more information relevant to marine energy, check out the EMF Short Science Summary produced by OES-Environmental.

 Photo Credit: ABB